taystack/js-counter/README.md

 npm i @taystack/js-counter
 ```

-## What is it?
+# What is it?

 JsCounter is a step-counter written in JavaScript.

-## What is it for?
+# What is it for?

 JsCounter is helpful for finding animation values for pure JavaScript animations.
 Pure-css transitions can be used to accomplish most any animation task.
 Sometimes you cannot rely on pure-css to animate things you need.

-## Why it was written
+# Why it was written

 During an animation loop, I was given two coordinantes `{x1}`, `{x2}`.
 I needed `{x1}` to get closer to `{x2}` at a constant rate.
 Simple css transition, but there was one catch; `{x2}` is constantly moving.

 "So, what?" you say?
 Well, css transitions are picky.
 Once they invoke, you can change the target value, but the rate of change to get there is a function of how much time is left.
 Css transformations get weird with dynamic end-values.

-## Use
+# Use

-If I wanted to change the `style.transform.translateX` property of a DOM item, then I would use this module to track the position of, say, a dog inside an animation loop:
+If I wanted to change the `style.position.x` property of a DOM item, then I would use this module to track the position of, say, an animal inside an animation loop:

 ```javascript
 import Counter from "@taystack/js-counter";